CHC50121

 • Moderate level of computer literacy required

-• National Police Record Check and/or Police clearance.
+• A National Police Check (NPC)

-• Working with Children Check
+• A Working with Children Check (WWCC)

 To ensure an appropriate learning opportunity, candidates need to demonstrate a capacity to undertake study at a Certificate III to Diploma, this can be demonstrated via the following: